 If you follow the most important dog summer safety tips, it is possible to get your dog outside for a little fun in the sun.
 There are also plenty of ways to have fun inside on those extra hot days.
 Here's how to burn off some energy, keep your pup safe in the heat, and have a great time doing it.

-There's no doubt your furry friend enjoys a long walk, but in the warm summer months, that may look a little bit different.
-Try taking getting in all your dog excercise in the early morning hours or in the late evening, before the hot weather sets in.
+There's no doubt your furry friend enjoys a long walk, but in the warm summer months, that may need to look a little bit different.
+Try exercising with your dog in the early morning hours or in the late evening, before the hot weather sets in.